Chicken Cutlets with Mustard Sauce

 - 2 T mayo

-- Combine almond flour, poultry seasoning, chicken rub, Vege-Sal, and pepper in flat dish.
+- Combine almond flour, poultry seasoning, chicken rub, salt, and pepper in flat dish.

 - Dredge all turkey pieces in almond flour mixture and set aside.

-- Heat nonstick frying pan big enough to hold all the pieces in one layer, add olive oil and melt butter over medium heat.
+- Heat nonstick frying pan big enough to hold all the pieces in one layer, add butter, and melt over medium heat.

-- Add turkey cutlets and watch until they barely start to look done on the edges, about 2 minutes, then turn and cook for 1-2 minutes longer on the other side.
+- Add turkey cutlets and watch until they barely start to look done on the edges, about 2 minutes, then turn and cook for about 2 minutes longer on the other side.

 - The turkey is done when it feels firm (but not hard) to the touch.
 If you have an Instant Read Meat Thermometer, cook chicken to 165F/75C.

 - Remove chicken to a plate and cover with foil to keep warm.

 - Deglaze the pan with chicken stock, stirring well to get browned bits from the bottom of the pan.

 - Whisk together Dijon and mayo, then whisk into the sauce.

 - Cook sauce, whisking the whole time, until it is reduced by about 1/3, about 2-3 minutes.

 - Pour sauce over turkey and serve immediately.

 Recipe created by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Turkey Cutlets with Dijon Sauce would be suitable for most any low-carb diet plan, and also for Phase One of the South Beach Diet.
+Turkey Cutlets with Dijon Sauce would be suitable for most any low-carb diet plan, and also for any phase of the original South Beach Diet.